Koromix/rygel/web/koffi.dev/benchmarks.md

 ### Raylib results

 This benchmark uses the CPU-based image drawing functions in Raylib.
-The calls are much heavier than in the atoi benchmark, thus the FFI overhead is reduced.
+The calls are much heavier than in previous benchmarks, thus the FFI overhead is reduced.
 In this implementation, Koffi is compared to:

 - Baseline: Full C++ version of the code (no JS)
 - [node-raylib](https://github.com/RobLoach/node-raylib): This is a native wrapper implemented with N-API